muditbhargava66/FFT-implementation-in-C/fft-openmp/README.md

-Certainly!
-Here's a detailed README for the FFT implementation using OpenMP:

 # Fast Fourier Transform (FFT) Implementation using OpenMP

 This project implements the Fast Fourier Transform (FFT) algorithm using the Cooley-Tukey radix-2 decimation-in-time (DIT) method.
 The implementation is optimized for performance using OpenMP parallelization.